frederic-perez/AmE-dictionary/data/dictionary.md

 __blowup bed__ _n_
 __BLT sandwich__ _n_ :three: Sandwich filled with slices of bacon and tomato with lettuce.
 __bludgeoned__ _v_ :three::hammer:
 __blue in the face__ _idiom_ Showing signs of exhaustion or strain.
-Often used in the phrase "till (one) (is) blue in the face.
+Often used in the phrase “till (one) (is) blue in the face.
 This expression alludes to thebluish skin color resulting from lack of oxygen, which presumably might result from talking until one was breathless _You can complain about it till you’re blue in the face, but we’re going to your grandmother’s whether you like it or not._
 __blue pill__ _idiom_
 __blue streak__ _He gathered the players together and then commenced cussing a blue streak at very high volume._
 __blue string__